Format of Business Letters

 Indented

-In case of the Indented/semi-block layout the paragraphs in the body are indented one tab stop.
+In case of the indented/semi-block layout the paragraphs in the body are indented one tab stop.
 So, you need to use two tabs: one for the indented paragraphs and one for the return address (again, in case no letterhead is used), date, complimentary closing and signature line.
 Dixie thinks this style is a little outdated.
 On the other hand, most of us are comfortable with it and a lot of companies still use it.
+This is how it looks:

 Some General Points About Business Letter Layout